 It’s a better editing tool than saturation because it’s more subtle.
-It adjusts the less saturated colours.
+It adjusts the less saturated colors.
 Without intensifying the already saturated ones.

-Vibrance will first boost the saturation of the muted colours and then the other colours.
+Vibrance will first boost the saturation of the muted colors and then the other colors.
 It adjusts the less saturated tones without over-saturating the ones that are already saturated.

 Whether you actually use the saturation slider depends on the image.
 In general, a conservative approach is what works best when editing product photography.
 It’s easy to overdo the saturation.

-If you decide to use this slider the slider, nudge it up a tad, to about +5 or +6.
+If you decide to use this slider, nudge it up a tad, to about +5 or +6.

 New users often find the Tone Curve challenging, but it’s one of the most powerful tools found in Lightroom.